Whip Stitch Vs Back Stitch Sewing| Difference Between Whip Stitch And Back Stitch

 Which Is Best Between Whip Stitch And Back Stitch

 However, if you want me to pick one then I would say back stitch is better than whip stitch.
+And if you are wondering how to stitch something together then back stitch is the answer.

 Whip Stitch Vs Back Stitch Embroidery